STYJ/Recur.eth/README.md

-# Trickle
+# Recur.eth

-Streaming payments on Ethereum
+Recurring purchase of tokens on Ethereum in a permissionless manner.

 ## Installation